openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_prepare_content.rst

 .. only:: Open_edX

-  Before you begin work to reuse the content in an edX course, check with your development operations (DevOps) team for information about the edX website to use.
-At some sites, a completely separate open edX instance, with a different Studio website, is set up to be the LTI tool provider.
+  Before you begin work to reuse the content in an Open edX course, check with your development operations (DevOps) team for information about the website to use.
+At some sites, a completely separate Open edX instance, with a different Studio website, is set up to be the LTI tool provider.

 .. contents::
    :local: